-Some people are able to sell their home for significantly more than the prevailing market value, while others discount their home to enact a sale in Calgary.
+Some people are able to sell their home for significantly more than the prevailing market value, while others discount their home to enact a sale.
 There are numerous factors, both within the control and outside the control of a homeowner, which dictate this, from the quality of the Realtor that you use and the time you have to stage and sell your home.

 Understanding the Balancing Act between Living and Being Neat

 Most people who are looking to sell a home have various interplaying factors to consider, just as those who are looking to buy a home have.
 Home sellers need to balance out the timing of their home sale and their next home purchase, live in their home while they sell it, and manage budget constraints all along the way.
 What is possible for one homeowner looking to sell a home may not be possible for another.

 Some basic truths exist: a person selling their home should keep their home neat and well-organized and full of clutter.
 Messy homes seem cramped and undesirable to buy and often fetch lower sale prices.

 This is especially true for living spaces and bedrooms, but also apply to those King’s of Clutter, basements and garages.
 Spend time to get rid of those things that have built up in your home and can be disposed of.
 Haul other items you can live without to a temporary storage facility, as doing so can make your home more attractive for a home buyer.

 Knowing How to Invest in a Home Pre-Sale

 A newly renovated home will provide you with a better sale price.
 Many people who are looking to buy a house will seek out homes that have a newly renovated kitchen or bathroom.
 There is even a whole section of real estate investors who make a living flipping homes after renovating them.